 Kelley Voss, graduate student at the Behavior and Benthic Ecology Lab at Alaska Pacific University, spent last week at Birch Aquarium at Scripps studying our Giant Pacific Octopus.
-Aquarists, educators, and visitors were all excited to learn more about Kelly’s unusual and exciting research.
-Kelly graciously took some time out her busy schedule to answer some questions about […]
+Aquarists, educators, and visitors were all excited to learn more about Kelley’s unusual and exciting research.
+Kelley graciously took some time out her busy schedule to answer some questions about […]

 To celebrate World Turtle Day on May 23, 2015, Aquarist Ryan Schaeffer took some time out of his busy schedule to answer questions from followers of @birch_aquarium on Instagram.
 Thank you everyone who submitted questions!